or click image to search using:

 CRUD Billiard Rules

-The CRUD billiard rules for this cueless pool game have been sourced from F-16.net and the Canadian contingent website.
 CRUD is entrusting billiard game that is played without pool cues and in certain modes, such as combat mode, allows full body contact.
 It also allows lower ranking officers challenge senior officers without any risk of being punished for their actions.
 From this alone it shows that CRUD is a game that likely builds camaraderie among the troops.

-CRUD Rules Set-Up
+CRUD Pool Rules - Set-Up

 No special billiard equipment is required for the game of CRUD.
 It is played on any pool or billiard table including snooker tables.
 The Canadian contingent website recommends asking the order of the pool table before play begins.
 They've insinuated that there were situations where the police have been called or bouncers have to intervene.